 Investment Management Fee.
 The Investment Manager is entitled to a management fee (the "Investment Management Fee") calculated at an annual rate of 0.50%, payable quarterly in arrears, based upon the Fund's net assets as of quarter-end.
 The Investment Manager, however, has entered into an investment management fee limitation agreement (the "Management Fee Limitation Agreement") with the Fund, whereby the Investment Manager has agreed to waive 0.33% of its Investment Management Fee.
 On August 1, 2024, the Amended and Restated Management Fee Limitation Agreement became effective for one year and automatically renews for consecutive one-year terms thereafter (each, a "Current Term").
-Prior to August 1, 2024, the Investment Manager agreed to waive 0.40% of its Investment Management Fee.
-Neither the Fund nor the Investment Manager may terminate the Management Fee Limitation Agreement during a Current Term.
+Prior to August 1, 2024, the Investment Manager agreed to waive 0.40% of its Investment Management Fee Limitation Agreement during a Current Term.
 The Investment Management Fee is paid to the Investment Manager before giving effect to any repurchase of Shares in the Fund effective as of that date and will decrease the net profits or increase the net losses of the Fund that are credited to its Shareholders.